 The success of the Cleveland Clinic Center for Functional Medicine, where Dr. Mark Hyman is clinical director, has opened the eyes of many, including healthcare professionals who once doubted the potential of this medical model.
 The Cleveland Clinic is regarded as a prestigious medical institution, often on the forefront of the newest treatments, therapies, and diagnostic procedures.

 But it’s not just “the experts” who are talking more about Functional Medicine; more patients who want their healthcare experience to be true healthcare are also seeking it out.
 Cleveland Clinic has a waiting list thousands of patients long.
-My own clinic, California Center for Functional Medicine (CCFM), has grown to include clinicians, a nurse practitioner, a health coach, nutritionists, and an administrative staff in order to meet the growing need.
+I’ve launched a Functional health transformation program, Adapt180 Health™, to meet that growing need.
 And increasingly, more practitioners all over the country are discovering that Functional Medicine holds the real answers—and more healthy benefits—for their patients.

 What is health coaching?

 I hope this article has given you a good overview of how Functional Medicine can stem the rising tide of chronic disease and reinvent healthcare.
 And there’s so much more ground to cover.
 If you’d like to dig deeper, check out the resources below.

 - Check out my podcast, “RHR: Bringing Functional Medicine to the Masses – with Dr. Rangan Chatterjee.”